Acts 9:38

 Majority Standard Bible

-Since Lydda was near Joppa, the disciples heard that Peter was there and sent to him, urging, “Come to them without delay.”
+Since Lydda was near Joppa, the disciples, hearing that Peter was there, sent to urge him, ?Come to them without delay.?

 NET Bible